-While a revocable living trust has a number of advantages, the three primary reasons for establishing trusts of this type are:
+While a revocable living trust has a number of advantages, the two primary reasons for establishing trusts of this type are:

-While probate proceedings can be avoided in this manner, it is important for individuals with substantial estates to understand that even if a trust is fully funded with all of the decedent’s assets, there will still be professional fees incurred for the preparation of the estate tax returns, the administration of the trust, and the allocation of the trust’s assets to the subtrusts which are established following the trustor’s death.
+While probate proceedings can be avoided with a removable living trust, it is important for individuals with substantial estates to understand that even if a trust is fully funded with all of the decedent’s assets, there will still be professional fees incurred for the preparation of the estate tax returns, the administration of the trust, and the allocation of the trust’s assets to the subtrusts which are established following the trustor’s death.

 In addition to the primary benefits of a revocable living trust discussed above, there are other features of this type of trust which may be beneficial to trustors.
 For instance, in the event a trustor becomes physically or mentally incapacitated, the revocable living trust may eliminate the need for a conservatorship proceeding, and thereby permit the uninterrupted management of the trustor’s assets by the named successor trustee(s) without any court interference.
 This includes helping manage a limited liability company.